catseye/Tamsin/README.markdown

 *   `tamsin eg/csv_parse.tamsin < eg/names.csv`

+To use the compiler, you'll need GNU make and `gcc` installed.
+Type

+*   `make`

-You can also compile to C and compile the C to an executable and run the executable all in one step, like so:
+to build the runtime library.
+You can then compile to C and compile the C to an executable and run the executable all in one step, like so:

 *   `tamsin loadngo eg/csv_extract.tamsin < eg/names.csv`